 Additional binders are incorporated into the material giving a stronger, more durable end product with non-frost susceptibility and a 30% CBR.

-Cement is introduced into the material giving high strengths for wearing resistance.
+Cement is introduced into the material giving high mechanical strength for wearing resistance.
 After trimming to tight tolerances the end material can be directly overlaid with blacktop.